senarma/contract-signature-store/README.md

 **IsSigner**

-    SignatureContract.IsSigner(address _address)
+    ContractStore.IsSigner(address _address)
 You can pass an Ethereum Address and know if you can sign

 **getProofContract**

-    SignatureContract.getProofContract()
+    ContractStore.getProofContract()
 Return the string that need to be sign

 **SignContract**

-    SignatureContract.signContract(bytes _signature)
+    ContractStore.signContract(bytes _signature)
-You need to sign the string on proofContract using metamask of other web3 provider.
+Send the signature of the string on proofContract using metamask of other web3 provider.

 **getSignByAddress**

-    SignatureContract.getSignByAddress(address _address)
+    ContractStore.getSignByAddress(address _address)
 You pass an address and will be returned the signature of the user

 **getUnsigned**
-    SignatureContract.getUnsigned()
+    ContractStore.getUnsigned()
 Return the address that not sign the contract